-19. TRADE RECEIVABLES
+20. TRADE AND NOTES RECEIVABLES

-2021 RMB'000 2020 RMB'000
+2022 RMB'000 2021 RMB'000

-Trade receivables 1,567,595 731,204
+Trade receivables Notes receivables Impairment 1,639,543 138,917 (207,573) 1,567,595 (56,111)

-Impairment (56,111) (43,054)

-1,511,484 688,150
+1,570,887 1,511,484

 The Group's trading terms with its customers are mainly on credit, except for new customers, where payment in advance is normally required.
 The credit period is generally 30 to 210 days.
 The Group seeks to maintain strict control over its outstanding receivables and overdue balances are reviewed regularly by management.
 In view of the aforementioned and the fact that the Group's trade receivables relate to a large number of diversified customers, there is no significant concentrations of credit risk.
 The Group does not hold any collateral or other credit enhancements over its trade receivable balances.
 Trade receivables are non-interest-bearing.